 - Be active in the community in some exemplary way

 - Be an unsung hero who is not particularly well known

 - Be making a contribution that provides a model for others

 A committee comprised of Spacing editors and advisory members make the final selection.

-Each recipient of The Jane Jacobs Prize receives $3,000 each year for three years.
-The recipient is able to spend the money in any way they choose.
+The recipients of the Jane Jacobs Prize have previously received a cash prize divided up over three years.
+Starting in 2017, recipients of the award will receive one lump-sum upon receiving the prize.
+Recipients are able to spend the money in any way they choose.
 In addition, prize recipients are invited to meet together to discuss their experiences and knowledge of what makes this city work.

 There have been 23 winners of The Jane Jacobs Prize since 1999.
 Check out the full listing of recipients.